kubernetes/enhancements/keps/sig-node/4205-psi-metric/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

+Test plan:
+- Create pods when the feature is alpha and disabled
+- Upgrade kubelet so the feature is beta and enabled
+  - Pods should continue to run
+  - PSI metrics should be reported in kubelet Summary API and Prometheus metrics
+- Roll back kubelet to previous version
+  - Pods should continue to run
+  - PSI metrics should no longer be reported

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 <!--
 Even if applying deprecation policies, they may still surprise some users.
 -->

+No

 ### Monitoring Requirements